webksde/ddev-vscode-devcontainer-drupal-template/README.md

 **DO NOT USE IN PRODUCTION**
 ## Quick-Start
-**Spin up a ready-to-code Drupal 10 CMS DDEV based development container with Visual Studio Code using the power of VSCode Remote-Containers in four commands!** 🚀
+**Spin up a ready-to-code Drupal 9/10 CMS DDEV based development container with Visual Studio Code using the power of VSCode Remote-Containers in four commands!** 🚀

 May take ~5 min - only needed once, at initialization:
 ~~~
 mkdir ddev-vscode-drupal && cd ddev-vscode-drupal && git clone git@github.com:webksde/ddev-vscode-devcontainer-drupal-template.git . && ddev drowl-init
 ~~~
+Note: You can also initiate a Drupal 9 environment instead, using `ddev drowl-init --version 9`

 ---